Pawan Kumar, Renée McAlpin, Amrita Vohra, and the Headteacher at New Adarsh Public School

 During my recent visit to India to meet with Opportunity EduFinance partners, I had the chance to hear directly from children about their aspirations and educational experiences.
 Over my career as a practitioner, working to improve access to quality education for children, I’ve found that it is unintentional yet common to overlook the perspectives of the children we are working to support.
 Ensuring children’s first-person perspectives are represented and given equal credibility with that of school leaders, teachers, and parents is essential to the development of a holistic education program.

 Aim for the Awareness of Society (AAS) is an India-based entity currently partnering with EduFinance to pilot Parent Workshops on education literacy, with the goal of driving increased engagement with their children’s education.
-These sessions also and link parents to School Fee Loans, ensuring their children can remain in school despite instability in family income.
+These sessions link parents to School Fee Loans, ensuring their children can remain in school despite instability in family income.
 AAS also provides a network of teaching and pastoral care for out-of-school children, many of whom are homeless and living in informal settlements in Indore, India.
 During my visit to one of their after-school clubs, the children wrote letters about what they want from their teachers and parents.
 These 19 short letters were insightful, honest, and reflect some of the most pressing challenges facing the education sector in India today.

 Letters from AAS after school club